mazzon0/PARCO-Computing-2026-244905/README.md

 # Parallel PageRank

 This repository implements the PageRank algorithm and tries multiple methods to parallelize it.
 This is a project for the "Introduction to Parallel Computing" course at University of Trento.

+PageRank, developed by Google founders Sergey Brin and Larry Page, ranks web pages based on their link structure to measure their importance.
+The algorithm involves iterative computations over sparse graphs represented by large matrices.
+Parallelizing PageRank can dramatically reduce execution time by distributing computations across multiple cores or nodes, making it an interesting problem to explore parallel computing frameworks such as OpenMP and MPI.

 ## Working on a remote computer
 Coming soon.